Ekibunnel/SteamID-64-generator/README.md

 # SteamID-64-generator
-generate all valable steamID 64 for an steam account from an steamID 64 or 32
+generate all steamID within the 64bit space for an steam account from an steamID 64 or 32

 # Exemple (see Exemple.txt)